Saqib Mahmood: Lancashire and England fast bowler ruled out for rest of season with lower back stress fracture

 After making his first appearance for England in March as part of England's Test tour to the West Indies, rght-armer Mahmood revealed he turned down a chance to join the IPL to increase his chances of playing for his national side.

-Mahmood's injury comes as another big blow for England's Test team and with Chris Woakes and Mark Wood already out of contention for the series with New Zealand, McCullum will have a depleted list of seam bowlers to choose from as he prepares to face his old side.
+Newly-appointed Test coach Brendon McCullum will have a depleted list of seam bowlers to choose from as he prepares to face his old side in the first of three Tests on, starting at Lord's on June 2.

 Watch Brendon McCullum's first series in charge of England live on Sky Sports, as his side take on New Zealand in three Tests, starting at Lord's on June 2.